 Another way to score easy discounts on groceries is to use discounted gift cards.
 You can find supermarket gift cards selling for less than face value online.
 You can use a site such as Gift Card Granny to find which gift card reseller is offering the best discount on the card you want.

-For example, Gift Card Granny recently showed that the best discount on a Whole Foods gift card was 5 percent.
-The savings might not be dramatic, but it’s a relatively easy way to save money at the supermarket checkout.
+The savings might not always be dramatic, but it’s a relatively easy way to save money at the supermarket checkout.

 Assuming Bigger Is Always Cheaper